evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 The car has two [regular doors](../../../../technology/doors/) in front, [suicide doors](../../../../technology/doors/) on the second row, and a [bootlid](../../../../technology/doors/#bootlid) in the rear.
 Powered doors are an standard function for the side doors.

 There is only one roof for this model.
-The standard is a panoramic roof.
+The standard roof has a large panoramic roof extending from the front to the rear.
+This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 The windows from B-pillar and back are tinted.